• Your dentures can develop stains like natural teeth, but you cannot use conventional whitening agents.

 Why do dentures get discolored?

-Dentures get discolored for the same reasons that your natural teeth do.
-The acrylic, which is what dentures are made of, can easily absorb substances.
+Dentures can discolor for the same reasons your natural teeth do.
+Acrylic, which dentures are made of, can easily absorb substances.
 Foods or drinks that would stain your natural teeth will stain your denture even more quickly.

 Can you change the color of your dentures?